 Georgia recognizes two types of divorce – fault and no-fault.
 Most divorces in Georgia are no-fault divorces.
 Basically, this means a spouse can file suit for a divorce and a Georgia court will grant it.
 The spouse filing must have been a resident of Georgia for six months and file for divorce in the county of residence.
 However, a non-resident may file for divorce against a spouse who has been a resident of Georgia for 6 months.
 In such cases, the divorce must be filed in the county in which the defendant resides.

-If you need help with your divorce, contact us today to schedule a free consultation.
+If you need help with your divorce, contact us today to schedule a consultation.
 Fill out our easy online form or give us a call now at 770-834-4107.

 GET STARTED